Shepperton Studios: Stages and locations

 Shepperton Studios has 31 stages, ranging in size from 3000 sqft to 30000 sqft, five of which are equipped with interior tanks for water and underwater filming.
 Although often described as the home of independent film and TV production in the UK, the studios have also served as a production base for big-budget films such as Captain America: The First Avenger (2011), the filming for which used eight of the fifteen stages.
 The British TV series Thomas & Friends was shot on the "T Stage" from 1984 to 2008, after which the live action models originally used were replaced with computer animation.

 The nearby Little House and surrounding grounds have been used as a filming location for films such as The Omen (1976) and The Young Victoria (2009).
 The studios also have two large backlots, which were used to create two castle compounds for the film 47 Ronin.

+In May 2026, Shepperton announced they had named one of the stages in honour of Dame Maggie Smith.